 This resume is a combination of chronological and functional resume format.
 In this resume your work experience, skills or accomplishments are all mentioned here in the resume.

-Curriculum Vitae is known as CV and the difference between a resume and CV is the length, content and purpose.
-The length can be extended between 5 - 8 pages.
-Most candidates that uses CV format have a masters or Phd degree.
+Curriculum Vitae is known as CV and the difference between a resume and a CV is the length, content, and purpose.
+The length can be extended between 5 to 8 pages.
+Most candidates that use the CV format have a master’s or PhD degree.
 It is used to apply for teaching or research opportunities.
-For example; for university teaching, administration positions and scientific research positions.
-If you are applying for a teaching job at a university, check with the university's website the protocol to develop your CV.
+For example, university teaching, administration positions, and scientific research positions.
+If you are applying for a teaching job at a university, check with the university’s website the protocol to develop your CV.
 On your CV you can add your publications, presentations, professional development, research topics, and affiliations.

 Action verbs are used to start each sentence in describing your work experience.
 Action verbs are power verbs that add power to your experience.
 This helps you to explain your accomplishments effectively.
 See examples of passive verbs and action verbs below: